 The ULN2003A devices have a 2.7-kΩ series base resistor for each Darlington pair for operation directly with TTL or 5-V CMOS devices.

-The ULx2004A devices have a 10.5-kΩ series base resistor to allow operation directly from CMOS devices that uses supply voltage of 6V to 15V.
+The ULx2004A devices have a 10.5-kΩ series base resistor to allow operation directly from CMOS devices that use a supply voltage of 6V to 15V.

-When we apply a positive signal to input base of ULN2003 IC it will provide negative output to collector because of inverter of the IC you can see it in figure.
+When we apply a positive signal to the input base of ULN2003 IC it will provide a negative output to the collector because of the inverter of the IC you can see it in the figure.
 A small current is able to provide signal to the ULN IC.

 ABSOLUTE MAXIMUM RATINGS